Pawan0238/student-marks-analyzer/README.md

 # Student Marks Analyzer (GUI Version)

 A Python GUI application built with Tkinter to analyze student marks, calculate grades, and visualize results.
-Designed for beginners learning Python and GUI development, with features to manage multiple students, generate reports, save data to a file, and display charts.
+Designed for beginners learning Python and GUI development, with features to manage multiple students, generate reports, save data to a pdf file, and display charts.

 ---